w3c/wai-curricula/intro.md

 ##### Suggested activities

-Promote a discussion in which students explain some accessibility barriers together with their corresponding repairs.
+Promote a discussion in which students explain some of the accessibility barriers they have just learnt about, together with their corresponding repairs.

 ##### Suggested homework

-Ask students to write one or two paragraphs in which they reflect on the accessibility issues mentioned and they identify possible repairs.
+Ask students to write one or two paragraphs in which they reflect on the accessibility issues mentioned and encourage them to elaborate on possible repairs.

 ##### Suggested teaching materials